thaniyelraja/thaniyelraja/README.md

 ### About me

-I am a Computer Science engineering student with an interest
+I am a Computer Science engineering graduate with an interest
 in software development.
 I have worked on building web applications
 and REST APIs, and gained hands-on experience in backend development
 and real-time systems through my projects and internship.